deadlydog/deadlydog.github.io/_posts/2020-08-22-Bring-up-the-Windows-Terminal-in-a-keystroke.md

 This is as easy as dropping the .ahk file (or a shortcut to it) in your `shell:Startup` directory.
 Windows will automatically run all files in this directory every time you log in.

+For more detailed instructions and information, [see this post](/Get-up-and-running-with-Auto-Hotkey/)

 ## Conclusion

 As a software developer, I'm constantly in and out of the terminal for running Git and PowerShell commands.